- Food is Fun… Enjoy your food

 - Breakfast is a very important meal

-- Eat lots of different foods every day, variety is the recipe for health
+- Eat different foods every day, variety is the recipe for health

 - Which group would you tip for the top?
 Base your food on carbohydrates